demarbre1u/format-xml/README.md

 Needs PHP@7.4 or higher to run.

-Here is an example :
+Here is an example.
+XML input :
 ```
-XML input :
 <?xml version="1.0" encoding="UTF-8"?>
 <Object>
     <Id>